-For many of us, either our teens are already in school or just about to start.
-Once it begins, we get into the hustle and bustle of our regular routines.
-We make sure our teens get to school, take them to band or sports practices, and ensure they get their homework done.
+At this point in the school year, the high school hustle and bustle is in full swing.
+As parents, we make sure our teens get to school, take them to band or sports practices, and ensure they get their homework done.

 Amid our busy schedules, we need to make sure we’re staying on top of college planning.